lupyuen/pinephone-nuttx/README.md

 Many thanks to [qinwei2004](https://github.com/qinwei2004) and the NuttX Team for implementing [Cortex-A53 support](https://github.com/apache/incubator-nuttx/pull/6478)!

+The following is a journal that documents the porting of NuttX to PinePhone.
+It looks super messy and unstructured, please read the articles (at the top of this page) instead.

 # Download NuttX

+We start with NuttX Mainline, run it on QEMU, then mod it for PinePhone.

 Download the Source Code for NuttX Mainline, which supports Arm Cortex-A53...